 What is a conveyance deed?

-A conveyance instrument is a document used to transfer a real property title from the current owner (the “grantor”) to a buyer (the “grantee”).
-The specific type of conveyance deed used to convey tile varies depending on state law, but here are some common examples NSAs may encounter:
+A conveyance deed is a document used to transfer a real property title from the current owner (the “grantor”) to a buyer (the “grantee”).
+The specific type of deed used to convey tile varies depending on state law, but here are some common examples NSAs may encounter:

 General Warranty Deed: A document which conveys the grantor’s interest in and title to the property.
 A General Warranty Deed also warrants that if the title is defective or has a “cloud” (such as a tax lien or mortgage claim on the title) the grantee may hold the grantor liable.

-Quitclaim Deed: A document that transfers the owner’s current interest in a title to the grantor.
+Quitclaim Deed: A document that transfers the owner’s current interest in a title to the grantee.
 A quitclaim deed does not guarantee the grantor’s ability to convey title.

 Grant Deed: A grant deed transfers title to real property or a real property interest from the grantor to the grantee and warrants that the grantor owned the title to the transfer.